Humboldt's hog-nosed skunk: Diet

-Unlike other South American carnivorans, it is less effected by competition from increased dietary homogenization in areas where native prey species have gone extinct due to its largely strictly insectivorous diet.
+Unlike other South American carnivorans, it is less affected by competition from increased dietary homogenization in areas where native prey species have gone extinct due to its largely strictly insectivorous diet.

 Behavior

 Humboldt's hog-nosed skunks are crepuscular, active primarily at dawn and twilight.
 It does little in the way of active hunting, selecting prey that is easiest to capture.
 During the winter seasons, it shifts from its open grassy habitats to shrubs, forests, and mountainous areas as insect populations decline to seek alternative food sources.

 Taxonomic status

+John Edward Gray named the species in honor of Alexander von Humboldt.

 C. humboldtii's and C. chinga's status as separate species is debated.
 There is a high degree of observed variation in coloration and pattern within the two species and observed differences are inconsistent.
 Much of the variation in shape and size observed can be attributed to environmental influence.
-Morphological comparisons show a wide overlap in skull and mandibular structure, as well.
+Morphological comparisons also show a wide overlap in skull and mandibular structure.
 In 2021, the American Society of Mammalogists considered C. humboldtii conspecific with C. chinga.